AdobeDocs/audience-manager.ko-KR/help/using/faq/faq-profile-merge.md

 **외부 장치 그래프**

 An external device graph is any device graph in [!DNL Audience Manager] that has not been created exclusively from your own cross-device data sources.
-For example, when you create a [Profile Merge Rule](../features/profile-merge-rules/merge-rules-start.md) and choose the [!UICONTROL Co-op Device Graph] or third-party device graph options, you&#39;re working with an external device graph. [장치 옵션을 참조하십시오](../features/profile-merge-rules/merge-rule-definitions.md#device-options).
+For example, when you create a [Profile Merge Rule](../features/profile-merge-rules/merge-rules-start.md) and choose the [!UICONTROL Co-op Device Graph] or third-party device graph options, you're working with an external device graph. [장치 옵션을 참조하십시오](../features/profile-merge-rules/merge-rule-definitions.md#device-options).

 <br>